alexpolonsky/doswah.com/_posts/2016-01-24-broncos-on-to-50.md

 <figure>
 	<img src="/images/onto50/confetti.png">
 </figure>
 Orange, blue, and white confetti filled the sky.
 I was a mile high - feeling on top the world.
 To be part of something so magical, so pleasing justified making this journey.
-Pat Bowlen, Broncos owner stepped down from CEO because he was underoing symptoms of Alzheimer disease.
-As his wife Annabel accepted the Lamar Hunt trophy, she glared up at the stands, then at the players and passionately says "Let's get it done for Pat and Go Broncos!"
+Pat Bowlen, Broncos owner stepped down from CEO because he was underoing symptoms of Alzheimer's disease.
+As his wife Annabel accepted the Lamar Hunt trophy, she glared up at the stands, then at the players and shouts "Let's get it done for Pat and Go Broncos!"
 <figure>
 	<img src="/images/onto50/forpat.png">
 </figure>